aarzooc/Social-Media-App/README.md

 This file create the home page, create the sign out functionality, and allows you to sign back into the app.
 The home.dart file is connected to the firebase.

 ### login > login.dart
 This file is for the login page that appears once you sign out of the app.
 This file is connected to the backend.
 The login branch contains the same page, however this page has the logo of the app.
 This file is also coded to show the error messages when logining back into the app meaning that it is able to access the information saved in the firebase.

+*Contains image_banner3.dart -> which is used for the logo image*

 ### profile > profile_page.dart
 This file has not been connected to the firebase however it contains the UI for the creat profile page.
 This is the page where users can customize their account with a profile picture, bio and interests.